 Wayfinding signage and utilities upgrades are in place.
 Patton Street was altered to allow two-way traffic to provide better access to businesses and parking lots serving stores on Main Street.
 Parking areas have been opened at 500 Main Street and the former Acree's warehouse on Bridge Street.
 A completed parking study serves as a guide for the future.

 Fountain, Plaza, & Trails

-The new amenities also feature the JTI Fountain and Main Street Plaza, which quickly has become one of Danville's favorite public gathering spaces.
-A new trailhead for the Riverwalk Trail is in place, and a pedestrian lane on the Martin Luther King Jr. Memorial Bridge connects walking trails on the north and south side of the Dan River.
+The amenities also feature the JTI Fountain and Main Street Plaza, which quickly has become one of Danville's favorite public gathering spaces.
+A new trailhead for the Riverwalk Trail is in place and a pedestrian lane on the Martin Luther King Jr. Memorial Bridge connects walking trails on the north and south side of the Dan River.

 Public seeding also has resulted in the purchase of once vacant, deteriorating buildings.
 These buildings are stabilized and then returned to the private market for repurposing for commercial and residential uses.

 As a result of the new amenities and stabilization of buildings, private investments are being made in the district, and they outpace public seeding by four-fold.
 New to the River District this year is Commonwealth Pharmacy of the River City, the district's first pharmacy.

 In the coming months, the pharmacy will be joined by a specialty grocery store and a restaurant serving Memphis-style barbecue.
 Urban living options continue to grow, with the continuing construction of apartments for lease.